-The latest version of Divi - version 3.0 brings real-time editing on the front page.
+Divi version 3.0 brought real-time editing on the front page.
 Have a look at the video below to get a glimpse of what it is like to use this theme and visual page builder.

-The latest previous, Divi 4.0, brought another game-changing feature: the theme builder.
+The Divi 4.0 version, brought another game-changing feature: the theme builder.

 With this, it's possible to change the design, layout, and structure of your entire website.
 It allows you to use the responsive visual page builder to create custom headers, footers, and body templates for each type of page on your site.

 You can create custom designs, layouts, and structures for various post types such as blog posts, products, portfolios, and others.

 In addition to that, you can also do the same with custom index pages along with other special pages such as 404 pages, search results pages, archives, category feeds and more.
 You can literally customize the appearance of any part of your entire website now.

 A website built with this is sleek, clean, elegant, and modern.
 It does give the impression of a lot of work invested in it.
 Still, the library of pre-built layouts and the simple page builder make this one of the most usable themes out there.
 The best thing about it is that it keeps getting better over time.

 These are the most notable features you will be able to use: